 - A collection agency is seeking funds for an account with your identity that you didn’t open.

-Risks of Identity Theft
+Risks of identity theft

 Some Canadians may not suffer as much as others, depending on what a thief does with the information.
 For example, a woman in British Columbia had her identity stolen last year, and the thief borrowed nearly $100,000 in her name to buy a Range Rover.

 Homeowners who have paid off their mortgage are prime targets as they likely no longer have title insurance.
-As a result, thieves can steal hundreds of thousands of dollars by getting a mortgage in the owner’s name and take the cash.
+As a result, thieves can steal hundreds of thousands of dollars by getting a mortgage in the owner’s name and taking the cash.

 There’s also an emotional toll that comes along with identity theft.
-It can also cause stress because of the time it can take to get your credit issues resolved.
+It can cause stress because of the time it can take to get your credit issues resolved.

 Having your identity stolen can be a bad experience, but there are some things you should do if you’re a victim.